 Support

-If you need suport with compiling, running, developing applications based on LEAP, or if you need to report bugs contact Prof. Kasbaoui (houssem.kasbaoui@asu.edu).
+If you need support with compiling, running, developing applications based on LEAP, or if you need to report bugs contact Prof. Kasbaoui (houssem.kasbaoui@asu.edu).

 License